NeuroTechX/ntx_slack_archive/devices.md

  >for what it worth, I did EEG + TDCS + TMS in the past.
 We had a regular 32 wet channel EEG (neuroprax), soterix for HD-tDCS, and i can't remember the name of the TMS machine (+ brainvision, for realtime localization of TMS)

+10/24/2017 1:27 PM

+ **alexandre.barachant** :

+ >but you are looking way past the 40k of your budget